kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 ## Seeing the API Endpoints
 Every object controlled by Kubernetes has an API endpoint that you or an automated system can interact with through  HTTP Methods.
 The most common HTTP methods are `GET`, `POST`, `PUT` and `DELETE`.

 To see the API paths available in your cluster, run the command. `kubectl get --raw /`.
-You'll see a longer version of this json object:
+If you've got [jq](https://stedolan.github.io/jq/) installed, make it pretty with `kubectl get --raw / | jq .` Either way, you'll see a longer version of this json object:

 ```json
 {